susanemcg/DigitalSecurityForJournalists/the_strategies/when_linkability_is_acceptable.md

 [Wickr](https://www.mywickr.com/en/index.php) offer encrypted voice call support.
-[RedPhone](https://whispersystems.org/) also provides an encrypted-voice option, but relies on your existing phone number, so should not be used where unlinkability is required.ji
+[RedPhone](https://whispersystems.org/) also provides an encrypted-voice option, but relies on your existing phone number, so should not be used where unlinkability is required.